mesqueeb/FuegoOnAppleSilicon/README.md

 ### Documentation

-See the [documentation](https://swiftpackageindex.com/mesqueeb/FuegoOnAppleSilicon/documentation/fuegoonapplesilicon) for more info.
+See the rendered [documentation on Swift Package Index](https://swiftpackageindex.com/mesqueeb/FuegoOnAppleSilicon/documentation/fuegoonapplesilicon) for more info.

 ## Development